InlandRevenue/GWS/Service - Identity and Access/Latest/Message Samples.md

 ## Revoke Token Request

 A token revoke process is available that will allow the client to revoke the acquired access token or refresh token.
-This is used to enable a "log out" feature in clients, allowing the authorization server to clean up any security credentials associated with the authorization.
+This is used to enable a "log out" feature in clients, allowing the authorisation server to clean up any security credentials associated with the authorisation.

 Form Fields: